A Complexity Dichotomy in Spatial Reasoning via Ramsey Theory: Proof of the Extension Lemma

 \subsection{Rich subsets}

-To prove the existence of canonical functions it is useful to introduce a notion of \emph{rich} substructures of a structure; this will be needed in the full version of the proofs for Lemma~\ref{lem:uip}, but also explicitly in Section~\ref{sect:rcc5} (e.g., in~Lemma~\ref{lem:copy}) when we apply the general results to the spatial reasoning formalism RCC5.
+To prove the existence of canonical functions it is useful to introduce a notion of \emph{rich} substructures of a structure; this will be needed in the proofs for Lemma~\ref{lem:uip}, but also explicitly in Section~\ref{sect:rcc5} (e.g., in~Lemma~\ref{lem:copy}) when we apply the general results to the spatial reasoning formalism RCC5.

 \begin{definition} Let $\bA$ be a countable finitely homogeneous structure and let $m$ be the maximal arity of $\bA$.
 Let ${\mathscr C} \subseteq {\mathscr O}_A$ be a closed clone containing $\Aut(\bA)$ and let $k \in {\mathbb N}$.
-Then we say that $X \subseteq A$ is \emph{$k$-rich with respect to ${\mathscr C}$} if \begin{itemize} \item every $m$-orbit of $\bA^{(k)}$ contains a tuple from $(X^k)^m$; \item every behaviour over $\bA$ which is realised on $X^k$ by some operation in $\mathscr C$ is also realised on $A^k$ by some operation in $\mathscr C$. \end{itemize} \end{definition}
+Then we say that $X \subseteq A$ is \emph{$k$-rich with respect to ${\mathscr C}$} if \begin{itemize} \item every $m$-orbit of $\Aut(\bA)$ contains a tuple from $X^m$. \item every behaviour over $\bA$ which is realised on $X^k$ by some operation in $\mathscr C$ is also realised on $A^k$ by some operation in $\mathscr C$. \end{itemize} \end{definition}

 Note that if $X$ is $k$-rich then every behaviour which is realisable on $X^k$ is complete.
 It is clear from the definition that if $X \subseteq A$ is $k$-rich, and $X \subseteq Y$, then $Y$ is also $k$-rich.